Francis2705/Francis2705/README.md

   - React
   - Angular
 - 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help.
+- ✔ Ask me whatever you want about my projects, I am happy to help.
 - Outside tech, 📖 I like to read, 💪 I love to train, 🎵 listen to music, and 🌴 and discover new places.
 - 📫 Reach out to me at: <a href="#">franciscomartinezbalian@gmail.com</a>